 Browse other popular samples

 Not sure if you need to list your unfinished degree on your resume?
-Let’s examine what an unfinished degree is and all the reasons why you should list it.
+Let’s examine what an unfinished degree is why you should list it.

 An unfinished degree can be anything from an in-progress bachelor’s degree on a student’s resume to incomplete coursework on the resume of a worker who dropped out of college.
 You may even have multiple degrees in different states of completion listed on your resume.